Silk Road Highlights 8 Days

 Day 2.
 Urumqi/Heavenly Lake/Kashgar

-In the morning take a ride to Heavenly lake, enjoying the stunning scenery there.
-In the afternoon fly to Kashgar.
+In the morning take a one-hour ride to Heavenly Lake, enjoying the stunning scenery there.
+In the afternoon fly to Kashgar, the important historical town on the Silk Road.
+Upon arrival, you will be transferred to hotel in Kashgar.

--Heavenly Lake:Located in the Heavenly Mountain(Tianshan), it has a beautiful mountain view.
+-Heavenly Lake:Located in the Heavenly Mountain(Tianshan), it has a beautiful mountain view with an altitude of 1910 meters.

 Day 3.
 Kashgar/Urumqi

-It is a busy day, you will see the well-known Sunday Bazaar, Animal Market, Apa Hojia Tomb, Idkar Mosque, old town of KAshgar.
-Take an evening flight back to Urumqi.
+It is a busy day, you will visit the well-known Sunday Bazaar, Animal Market, Apa Hojia Tomb, Idkar Mosque, and the old town of Kashgar, enjoying the history and religon power.
+Then you will take an evening flight back to Urumqi.

 -Sunday Bazaar: It was said this is the biggest market in the world, you can purchase all products apart from your parents.